-4.1.
-The survey
+4.1 The survey

-The data was obtained from a survey, conducted in 2010, of Setya Bhakti Wanita (SBW), a microfinance cooperatives that operates in the City of Surabaya, Indonesia's second largest city, and its surroundings.
-With a multi-cultural population of around 2.8 million in 2010, the city is the capital of East Java Province, the second most populated province (37.48 million).
-SBW is one of the largest (in terms of membership and total assets) women-cooperative in the city.
-The institution provides both savings and co-guaranteed loan programs and has 379 operating microcredit lending groups with a membership of around 10,900 women.
-In 2010, it had granted total credit of approximately USD13.4 million (Rp.
-133.7 billion) with individual credit of up to USD 2,500 (Rp.
-25 million) per member.
+The data were obtained from a survey, conducted in 2010, of Setya Bhakti Wanita (SBW) MFI which operates in the City of Surabaya - Indonesia's second largest city - and its surroundings.
+With a multi-cultural population of around 2.8 million in 2010, the city is the capital of East Java Province, Indonesia's second most populated province (37.48 million).
+SBW, in turn, is one of the largest (in terms of membership and total assets) women MFIs in the city.
+The institution provides both savings and co-guaranteed microcredits and has 379 operating microcredit lending groups with a membership of around 10,900 women.
+In 2010, it had granted total credit of approximately USD13.4 million (Rp 133.7 billion) with individual credit of up to USD2,500 (Rp 25 million) per member.